 Nationally Sanctioned Events

 Nationally sanctioned events require that a player obtain approval from the Championship Committee prior to change uniform number.

-This is completely the R1′s responsibility not the R2.
+This is the responsibility of the 1st Referee not the 2nd Referee.

-If there is a deciding game (3 or 5) then the R2 will handle the coin toss.
+If there is a deciding set (3 or 5) then the 2nd referee will conduct the coin toss.

-If you see anyone signaling with their finger (point) please, in a very nice way, let them know it is sideout.
+If you see anyone signaling with their finger (point) please, in a very nice way, let them know to use the Team to Serve signal

-Example: A player goes to serve.
+EX: A player goes to serve.
 The player tosses the ball and drops it.
-The player gets a reserve from the R1.
+The player gets a re-serve from the 1st Referee.
 Now the players serves an ace.
 The same player gets again to serve and again drops the first toss.
-The player gets again a reserve from the R1.
+The player gets again a re-serve from the 1st Referee.

-The R2 does not echo the service beckon;
+The 2nd Referee does not echo the service beckon;

-The R2 does not echo the signal if the ball is served into the net;
+The 2nd Referee does not echo the signal if the ball is served into the net;